prajwalmandlik2004/JWT-Authentication/README.md

 4. **Logout:**
    - To log out from the current device, access `/logout`.
-   - To log out from all devices, access `/logout-all`.
+   - To log out from all devices, access `/logout`.

 ## API Endpoints

 - `POST /register`: Register a new user.
 - `POST /login`: Login with username and password to receive a JWT token.
-- `GET /protected-route`: Example of a protected route that requires authentication.
-- `POST /logout`: Log out from the current device.
+- `POST /logout`: Log out from the current as well as all device.
-- `POST /logout-all`: Log out from all devices.

 ## Contributions